joshcrain/joshcrain.io/art/strada-easel-challenge/strada-easel-challenge.md

 One of the constraints of the challenge was to work from life.
 This influenced what I could work on because the only consistent time I have is after everyone else has gone to bed.
 For this reason, I stuck to small objects that could be drawn or painted in an hour or two.
 Although I could have spent multiple nights on one picture I opted for *more starts*.
 I thought this would be the best way to practice and would allow me to turn the page on the last, especially if it wasn't working out.

 I didn't win anything but I enjoyed the time to focus.
 The month went fast.

+{% storyImage 'art/strada-easel-challenge/strada-piggy-bank.jpg', 'a painting of a glass piggy bank' %}